 The Trans-Pacific Partnership is weak tea.
 Big new trade agreements used to be global, not regional.

 Americans care too much about undergraduate degrees.
 It’s wasteful to make four years of college a prerequisite for many jobs.

 The argument for an armed US citizenry is bogus.
 Without rigorous and continuous military-style training, most gun owners would find their weapons useless in survival situations.

 Everybody is racist.
 We shouldn’t ignore whites who feel discriminated against.

 Even engineers can’t afford to live near their San Francisco offices.
 Average rent around the Airbnb and Google offices can eat up to half of senior employees’ take-home income.

 We are approaching the end of extreme poverty.
 The percentage of people around the world who lack basic necessities could fall under 10% this year.

 California farmers are using spiritual guides to find water.
 Dowsers, who use mystical divination to find water sources, may be a cost-effective alternative to geologists.

 The female blanket octopus is 70 times larger than her male counterpart.
 That sets the stage for one of the trickier sex acts in nature.

 Our best wishes for a productive day.
-Please send any news, comments, blanket octopuses, and San Francisco rental tips to on Twitter for updates throughout the day.
+Please send any news, comments, blanket octopuses, and San Francisco rental tips to email@example.com.
+You can follow us on Twitter for updates throughout the day.